 Laboratory & Research Specialist

-The Virginia Institute of Marine Science (VIMS) invites qualified applicants to apply for the Laboratory & Research Specialist position within Biological Sciences.
+Rivest’s Marine Physiological Ecology laboratory within Biological Sciences at the Virginia Institute of Marine Science (VIMS) invites qualified applicants to apply for the Laboratory and Research Specialist position.

 - Performs sample collection and preparation to include drying, weighing and homogenizations, etc.